 2. Issues that may need to be considered before acquiring property:

-m.
-A traffic impact analysis will have to be conducted on all proposals that exceed 50 residential lots or generates more than 500 one-way vehicle trips per day for commercial projects.
+- A traffic impact analysis will have to be conducted on all proposals that exceed 50 residential lots or one that generate more than 500 one-way vehicle trips per day for commercial projects.

 3. Bring as much information about your project and location to the meeting as you have available including a preliminary sketch if possible.

-4. Municipal Development works closely with the Planning & Zoning Commission, the Zoning Board of Adjustments, Building Standards Commission, and the Construction Board of Adjustments.
+4. Municipal Development works closely with the Planning and Zoning Commission, the Zoning Board of Adjustments and Building Standards Commission.